-That the City Council:
+That the Land Use Committee recommend that the City Council:

-- 1. Adopt a Resolution approving the Vehicle Miles Traveled (VMT) Mitigation Bank Pilot Program and establishing a mitigation fee, recommending Option A (VMT Mitigation Bank Option) and associated bike projects detailed within the VMT Mitigation Program Report; - 2.
-Introduce an Ordinance, amending Title 16 of the Riverside Municipal Code by adding Chapter 16.80 related to Vehicle Miles Traveled (VMT) Mitigation Program; - Adopt a Resolution modifying the existing California Environmental Quality Act (CEQA) VMT transportation Impact threshold to match the current jurisdictional baseline VMT per capita for new residential projects and the current jurisdictional baseline VMT per employee for new office and industrial projects and revise the Traffic Impact Analysis (TIA) Guidelines accordingly; and - 4.
+- 1. Adopt a Resolution approving the Vehicle Miles Traveled (VMT) Mitigation Bank Pilot Program, recommending Option A (VMT Mitigation Bank Option) and associated bike projects as detailed within the VMT Mitigation Program Report; - 2.
+Introduce an Ordinance, amending Title 16 of the Riverside Municipal Code by adding Chapter 16.80 related to the Vehicle Miles Traveled (VMT) Impact Fee Mitigation Program. - 3.
+Adopt a Resolution modifying the existing California Environmental Quality Act (CEQA) VMT transportation Impact threshold to the current jurisdictional baseline VMT per capita for new residential projects and the current jurisdictional baseline VMT per employee for new office and industrial projects and revise the Traffic Impact Analysis (TIA) Guidelines; and - 4.
 Direct staff to conduct a workshop to educate the development community in the application of the new vehicle miles traveled mitigation program including a training session on the TredLite software to address projects with transportation related VMT impacts.